Creedence Clearwater Revival: Peak success: 1969–1970

 In April 1970, CCR were set to begin their first European tour.
-To support the upcoming live dates, John wrote "Up Around the Bend" and "Run Through the Jungle"; the single reached No. 4 that spring.
+To support the upcoming live dates, John wrote "Up Around the Bend" and "Run Through the Jungle"; the single reached number four that spring.
 The band returned to Wally Heider Studios in San Francisco in June to record Cosmo's Factory.
-The album contained the earlier Top 10 hits "Travelin' Band" and "Up Around the Bend" plus popular album tracks such as the opener "Ramble Tamble".
+The album contained the earlier top-10 hits "Travelin' Band" and "Up Around the Bend", plus popular album tracks such as the opener "Ramble Tamble".

 Cosmo's Factory was released in July 1970, and it was number one in the US for nine weeks.
-It was released along with the band's fifth and final No. 2 national hit, "Lookin' Out My Back Door"/"Long as I Can See the Light".
-Although they topped some international charts and local radio countdowns, CCR have the distinction of having had five No. 2 singles without ever having had a No. 1 on the Hot 100, the most of any group.
-Their five No. 2 singles were exceeded only by Madonna, Taylor Swift, and Drake with six each, and tied with Elvis Presley and the Carpenters.
-Conversely, on station WLS-AM the band had three No. 1's, four No. 3's, and two No. 4's, but no No. 2 singles, with "Down on the Corner" the only top ten CCR single registering the same peak position (No. 3) on the Hot 100 and on WLS.
+It was released along with the band's fifth and final number-two national hit, "Lookin' Out My Back Door"/"Long as I Can See the Light".
+Although they topped some international charts and local radio countdowns, CCR have the distinction of having had five number-two singles without ever having had a number one on the Hot 100, the most of any group.
+Their five number-two singles were exceeded only by Madonna (six), Taylor Swift (seven), and Drake (nine), and tied with Elvis Presley and the Carpenters.
+Conversely, on station WLS-AM, the band had three number ones, four number threes, and two number fours, but no number two singles, with "Down on the Corner" the only top-10 CCR single registering the same peak position (number three) on the Hot 100 and on WLS.

-Other cuts on the Cosmo's Factory album included an 11-minute jam of the 1968 Marvin Gaye "I Heard It Through the Grapevine" (a minor hit when an edited version was released as a single in 1976), and a nearly note-for-note homage to Roy Orbison's "Ooby Dooby".
-The album was their biggest seller and went to No. 1 on the Billboard 200 album charts and No. 11 on Billboard's Soul Albums chart.
+Other cuts on the Cosmo's Factory album included an 11-minute jam of Marvin Gaye’s 1968 cover of "I Heard It Through the Grapevine" (a minor hit when an edited version was released as a single in 1976), and a nearly note-for-note homage to Roy Orbison's "Ooby Dooby".
+The album was their biggest seller, going to number one on the Billboard 200 album charts and number 11 on Billboard Soul Albums chart.

-Pendulum, released in December 1970, was another top seller, spawning a Top 10 hit with "Have You Ever Seen The Rain?"
-John included Hammond B3 Organ on many of the Pendulum tracks, notably "Have You Ever Seen The Rain?", in recognition of the deep respect and influence of Booker T. & the M.G.'s, with whom the members of the band had jammed.
+Pendulum, released in December 1970, was another top seller, spawning a top-10 hit with "Have You Ever Seen the Rain?".
+John played the Hammond B3 organ on many of the Pendulum tracks, notably on "Have You Ever Seen the Rain?", in recognition of the deep respect and influence of Booker T. & the M.G.'s, with whom the members of the band had jammed.
 The single's flip side, "Hey Tonight", was also a hit.